irhndt/Biosphere3/README.md

 - 🦸‍♂️ **Character Manager**,
 - ⚙️ **Game Settings**.

-Their main functions and file path are listed as follows.
+The main functions and file path of these seven modules are listed as follows.
 Old versions and other experiment data can be found in the `legacy` path.
 Interested developers can learn about our development journey from this path.

 Module Name | Description | File Path